mhoffman39/project-catwalk-v3/README.md

 7. Material UI
 8. Axios
 9. Moment
-10. Circle ci
-11. Jest
+10. Jest
-12. Enzyme
+11. Enzyme
-13. Express
+12. Express

 # Running this application
-  open a terminal in root directory then execute the following commands:
+Open a terminal in root directory then execute the following commands:
 * $ cd my-app
 * $ npm install
 * $ npm run watch

   open a second terminal in root directory then: execute the following commands: